lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/rifunzionalizzazione.md

 ![Child using VR headset and interacting with a mixed-reality DNA model](/images/vr_child_dna.jpg)

 ---

 ## ◼︎ Synthesis: Digital technology as continuous transformation

-Across all areas of investigation, the project demonstrated that digital media:
+Across all areas of investigation, the project showed that digital media:

 - do not represent historical breaks;
 - do not erase previous cultural forms;